stkobsar/AdvancedStatistics_DS/README.md

-# Advanced Stadistics in Data Analysis
+# Advanced Stadistics in R for Data Analysis
 ### MSc in Data Science Course

 ## Activity 1: Data preprocessing